J-sephB-lt-n/python-tricks/README.md

 The logging decorator function shown below does the following:

 * All logging is done via the python logger (in the standard library **logging** module).
-The logging decorator must be passed in a python logger instance as an argument.
+The logging decorator must be passed a python logger instance as an argument.

-* The input arguments of the function are logged immediately prior to the wrapped function running.
+* The logging decorator automatically logs the function starting and finishing (it could easily be extended to also log the function input arguments).

-* If the wrapped function raises an exception, then this exception is logged.
+* If the wrapped function raises an exception, then this exception is automatically logged.

 * If the wrapped function returns a tuple of elements, where one (or more) of the elements are dictionaries with this format: